 This may seem very obvious, but one time I ran out with my blindness cane in a lightning storm.
 Despite having routinely terrible luck, I somehow wasn’t injured.
 If there is a forecast for lightning, arrange for a human guide or ask to have class remotely.
 I keep food in my dorm room for cases like this, but if for some reason you are without food, inquire about getting it delivered.
 DO NOT GO OUTSIDE WITH A CANE WHEN THERE IS LIGHTNING.
 If you are outside and see lightning, run into the nearest building and call campus security immediately for an escort.

-These aren’t much of a problem at my school, but back in high school, my friend and I wound up watching a parking lot flood before we had to try and get in their truck.
+When I was in high school, my friend and I watched a fast food parking lot flood from inside.
+It was fun to watch until we realized we had to get in their truck afterward, which was parked outside.
 It may seem tempting to run, but don’t!
 Instead, walk slowly and use your cane to determine the depth of the water and how wide the area is.
 Use a human guide and ask them to help you get to safety.
-If it begins to get difficult, move over to the nearest building or shelter and call campus security.
-I would recommend carrying a few paper towels with you in case you wind up in this situation, as wet canes can be very frustrating to work with.
+If it begins to get difficult, move over to the nearest building or shelter, and call campus security.
+I would recommend carrying a few paper towels with you in case you wind up in this situation.
+Wet canes can be very frustrating to work with.

 If you are stuck

-If you have slipped in a puddle or the rain is coming down so hard you can’t see, call campus security and let them know you are a student with low vision/blindness and are unable to get to your destination, and that you are injured or in danger of being injured.
+If you have slipped in a puddle or the rain is coming down so hard you can’t see, call campus security.
+Let them know you are a student with low vision/blindness and are unable to get to your destination.
+In addition, mention that you are injured or in danger of being injured.
 They will send down a police car to escort you to your apartment safely.
 In cases like this, I usually call my professor and let them know the situation, and attend class remotely over FaceTime or by phone.

 Summary of tips for using blindness canes in the rain